 An index is usually weighted either by market cap or price.
 The most popular indices used to track market movements are the S&P 500, Dow Jones, and NASDAQ.
 They serve as benchmarks, providing an excellent representation of the stock market.

 Plenty of indices exist for a variety of markets.
 And they help traders work with a larger-picture perspective.
-Before entering into a trade, it’s good to have an idea of how the overall market is moving.
+Before entering a trade, it’s good to know how the overall market moves.

-For example, if OPEC meets, then traders of many stripes gather around waiting to hear the results.
+For example, if OPEC meets, traders of many stripes gather around, waiting to hear the results.
 The OPEC meeting may very well affect the price of oil.

-Yet does this only affect oil traders?
+Yet, does this only affect oil traders?
 No. Oil is primarily traded in US Dollars.
-Therefore, FOREX traders’ ears perk up as well, because the price of oil affects the US Dollar.
+Therefore, FOREX traders’ ears also perk up because the oil price affects the US Dollar.

-Then enter the gold traders.
+Then, enter the gold traders.
 They also pay attention.
 Why?
-Because the price of oil affects the US Dollar which affects the price of gold.
+The price of oil affects the US dollar, which affects the price of gold.

 It’s all interconnected.
-Like ripples created from throwing a stone into a pond, what happens in one market affects other markets.
+Like ripples from throwing a stone into a pond, what happens in one market affects others.
 Due to this interconnectedness, experienced traders learn to view the wider picture.

-Of course, you want to look closely at any particular instrument you consider trading.
-However, while close-ups are nice as well as necessary, so is zooming out and taking in the panoramic view.
+Of course, you want to look closely at any instrument you consider trading.
+However, while close-ups are nice and necessary, so is zooming out and taking in the panoramic view.
 Otherwise, you can’t see the full picture.

 Other methods of analysis include:

 There are many sources for further understanding of market conditions.
 It’s easy to just Google market conditions pdf to get someone’s view of the market.
-But you need to learn these factors for yourself.
+But it would be best if you learned these factors for yourself.

 And while there were a lot of factors that we covered, they’re not hard to understand.
 Because after a few weeks of reading current conditions, you’ll pick up a lot.

-An easy example is ‘market conditions real estate‘.
+An easy example is ‘market conditions in real estate.
 Google that phrase, and you’ll see the real estate market.
-Housing starts being up – or down – effects timber, jobs, household debt, banks, etc, etc.
+Housing starts going up – or down – affecting timber, jobs, household debt, banks, etc.

-While this may seem like a huge learning curve, it’s actually not.
-Especially if you have a trail to follow.
-This way you don’t need to figure out your own trail; saving you time and money.
+While this may seem like a huge learning curve, it’s not.
+This way, especially if you have a trail to follow, you don’t need to figure out your own trail, saving you time and money.

-Join Bullish Bears stock trading service today to jump on the right trail, and find others on the same path as you are on.
+Join Bullish Bears stock trading service today to jump on the right trail and find others on the same path as you.